-Air and Space Law is an intensive one-year Advanced Master’s at the internationally acclaimed Law faculty of Leiden University.
+Air and Space Law is an intensive one-year Advanced Master’s at the internationally acclaimed Leiden Law School of Leiden University.
 This unique programme offers a combination of public air law, private air law and space law, both from an international and a European perspective.

 The Leiden Air and Space Law programme is unique.
 Our teaching and research has a clearly defined European dimension and is in line with the highest academic standards.
 At the same time, the programme focuses on professional applications, particularly through its internship requirements.